Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • Allergo

-pills 6 years
+tablets 6 years

 Antihistamines during pregnancy

-Let's start with the fact that for pregnancy it is better for a woman to avoid taking any medications, since their effect can be dangerous for both pregnant women and their future offspring.
-Antihistamine tablets for allergies during pregnancy in the 1st trimester are strictly prohibited, with the exception of extreme cases that threaten the life of the expectant mother.
+Let's start with the fact that pregnancy it is better for a woman to avoid taking any medical preparations, since their action can be dangerous for both pregnant women and their future offspring.
+It is strictly forbidden to take antihistamine pills for allergies during pregnancy in the 1st trimester, with the exception of extreme ones, life threatening expectant mother, cases.
 In the 2nd and 3rd trimester, the use of antihistamines is also allowed with huge restrictions, since none of the existing therapeutic antiallergic drugs is 100% safe.

 For the treatment of certain allergic reactions, mainly initial and

-What is allergy?
+What is an allergy?

 How does an allergic reaction develop?

-First, the body begins to develop special antibodies that are not synthesized normally - class E immunoglobulins.
-Looking ahead, let's say that a blood test for the presence of IgE allows you to reliably establish that a person suffers from allergies and needs medications for it.
+First, the body begins to produce special antibodies that are not synthesized normally - class E immunoglobulins.
+Looking ahead, let's say that a blood test for the presence of IgE allows you to reliably establish that a person suffers from allergies and needs medicines for it.
 The task of immunoglobulins E is to bind a substance that is mistaken for an aggressive toxin - an allergen.
 As a result, a stable antigen-antibody complex is formed, which should neutralize the enemy.
-However, unfortunately, it is impossible to "neutralize" without consequences in case of an allergic reaction.
+However, unfortunately, it is impossible to “neutralize” without consequences in case of an allergic reaction.

 • manifestations of allergic rhinitis - runny nose, sneezing, itching in the nose, rhinorrhea;